mckenziejones12/introduction/README.md

 - 👋 Hi, I’m @mckenziejones12
 - 👀 I’m interested in hiking, biking, skiing, running, doing anything outdoors!
-- 🌱 I’m currently learning intro to JavaScript.
+- 🌱 I’m currently completing The Odin Project.
 I am a Dental Hygienist trying to make the switch over to Software Development.
 - 📫 How to reach me ... mckenzbeck12@gmail.com

 <!---